open-traffic-generator/ixia-c/docs/deployments.md

 ## Test Details

-The test scripts are based on `snappi client SDK` (auto-generated from [Open Traffic Generator Data Model](https://github.com/open-traffic-generator/models)) and have been written using `pytest`.
+The test scripts are based on `snappi client SDK` (auto-generated from the [Open Traffic Generator Data Model](https://github.com/open-traffic-generator/models)) and have been written by using `pytest`.

-Open Traffic Generator Data Model can be accessed from any browser by hitting this url (https://<controller-host-ip>/docs/) and start scripting.
+You can access the Open Traffic Generator Data Model from any browser by using [https://<controller-host-ip>/docs/](https://<controller-host-ip>/docs/) and start scripting.

 The test directory structure is as follows:

-* `snappi-tests/tests/settings.json` - global test configuration, includes `controller` host, `traffic-engine` host and `speed` settings.
+* `snappi-tests/tests/settings.json`: Global test configuration, that includes `controller` host, `traffic-engine` host, and `speed` settings.
-* `snappi-tests/configs/` - contains pre-defined traffic configurations in JSON, which can be loaded by test scripts.
+* `snappi-tests/configs/`: Contains pre-defined traffic configurations in JSON, which can be loaded by test scripts.
-* `snappi-tests/tests` - contains end-to-end test scripts covering most common use-cases.
+* `snappi-tests/tests`: Contains end-to-end test scripts covering the most of the common use-cases.
-* `snappi-tests/tests/utils/` - contains most commonly needed helpers, used throughout test scripts.
+* `snappi-tests/tests/utils/`: Contains the most commonly required helpers, that are used throughout the test scripts.
-* `snappi-tests/tests/env/bin/python` - python executable (inside virtual environment) to be used for test execution.
+* `snappi-tests/tests/env/bin/python`: Python executable (inside virtual environment) to be used for test execution.

-Most test scripts follow the format of following sample scripts:
+The most of the test scripts use the following format:

-* `snappi-tests/tests/raw/test_tcp_unidir_flows.py` - for unidirectional flow use case.
+* `snappi-tests/tests/raw/test_tcp_unidir_flows.py`: For unidirectional flow use case.
-* `snappi-tests/tests/raw/test_tcp_bidir_flows.py` - for using pre-defined JSON traffic config & bidirectional flow use case.
+* `snappi-tests/tests/raw/test_tcp_bidir_flows.py`: For using pre-defined JSON traffic config & bidirectional flow use case.
-* `snappi-tests/tests/raw/test_basic_flow_stats.py` - for basic flow statistics validation use case.
+* `snappi-tests/tests/raw/test_basic_flow_stats.py`: For basic flow statistics validation use case.
-* `<test to validate capture>` - for validating capture.
+* `<test to validate capture>`: For validating capture.
 TODO
-* `<test to cover multiple protocol fields for different variation like fixed, list, counter>` - some example from gtpv2 [ethernet - ipv4 - udp - gtpv2 - ipv6] TODO
+* `<test to cover multiple protocol fields for different variation like fixed, list, counter>`: Some examples from gtpv2 [ethernet - ipv4 - udp - gtpv2 - ipv6] TODO
-* `<test script for one arm testing>` - for one arm scenario TODO
+* `<test script for one arm testing>`: For one arm scenario TODO

 To execute batch tests marked as `sanity`: